-Astrid Bowler majored in music at Sydney University and is Canberra’s longest serving carillonist.
-She began studies with John Gordon in 1984 and has had lessons and master classes with numerous visiting overseas artists.
+Astrid majored in music at Sydney University and is Canberra’s longest serving carillonist, beginning her studies with John Gordon in 1984.
 Astrid has attended carillon congresses in Europe and the US and has performed in the UK, Lithuania and Belgium.
-She is also organist at two Canberra churches.
+She is also organist at two Canberra Churches.

-Peter is now a senior carillonist, having started study in 2013, he is also Secretary of the Carillon Society of Australia.
-Last year, at age nineteen, he was a finalist in the Queen Fabiola Carillon Competition in Mechelen, Belgium.
-Peter is currently studying a Bachelor of Music and Asian Studies at the Australian National University, where he is majoring in composition and Japanese.
+Peter began learning carillon in 2013 and has been a qualified performing carillonist since 2018.
+Last year, at age nineteen, he was a finalist in the Queen Fabiola International Carillon Competition in Mechelen, Belgium.
+Peter is currently studying a Bachelor of Music and Asian Studies at the Australian National University.

-Leonard Weiss is a conductor currently based both in Australia and Baltimore, USA, where he is studying with maestro Marin Alsop.
-As a carillonist he has toured throughout Belgium, Germany, Denmark and the USA, alongside performing regular recitals in Canberra.
-Leonard was the 2016 Young Canberra Citizen of the Year for Youth Arts and Multimedia, and ACT Finalist for 2016 Young Australian of the Year.
+Leonard is a conductor working between Australia and the USA, where he is studying with maestro Marin Alsop.
+As a carillonist he has toured Belgium, Germany, Denmark and the USA and has performed regular concerts on the National Carillon.
+Leonard was the ACT Finalist for 2016 Young Australian of the Year.

 Julie is a Music Educator and registered Music Therapist.
 As a multi-instrumentalist, Julie is enjoying the physical and mental challenges that she is encountering as a student of the National Carillon.

-Vikki has had a lifelong love of music, having studied music history and saxophone at Melbourne University, taught music privately, and played professionally for many years.
-After driving past the bell tower on her way to work each day, Vikki was keen to learn the carillon.
-She commenced as a student with Lyn in 2017.
+Vikki has a lifelong love of music, having studied music history and saxophone at Melbourne University, taught music privately, and played professionally in dance/big bands for many years.
+Having driven past the Carillon for years, she only commenced studying with Lyn Fuller in late 2017.

-Kriti has been playing the Carillon since 2013, studying with Lyn and Thomas.
-She enjoys regularly practicing the instrument to develop her technique and playing in concerts for the public to hear.
+Kriti has been playing the carillon since 2013, studying with Lyn and Thomas.
+She enjoys regularly practising the instrument to develop her technique and loves playing in concerts for the public to hear.